nisshii0313/notification-slack-atcoder-date/README.md

 That's all you do.

+> I want to work just by foking.
+> But it doesn't work.
+> Currently adjudting.

 # How it works
 ## Scraping
 To get information of feature contests, Scraping is used by using ruby gem "Nokogiri".